mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/release-notes/1.13.8/index.md

 ### DC/OS Fixed and Improved Issues

-- Modified pre-flight check to use filesystem mount name instead of filesystem device name.
-(D2iQ-59406)

-- DC/OS Admin Router now allows large packages of files, up to 32GB, to be uploaded to the Package Registry.
-(D2iQ-61233, COPS-5615)
+- Fixed an issue where in some rare circumstances, after upgrading a cluster from DC/OS 1.11 to DC/OS 1.13 users were no longer able to launch tasks that use the UCR containerizer.
+(D2IQ-64507, COPS-5868)

 - DC/OS no longer increases the rate limit for `journald` logging.
 Scale testing demonstrated that raising the limit can overload `journald`, causing stress for other components.
 The default of 10000 messages per 30 seconds appears to distinguish well between busy components and excessively verbose components.
-(D2IQ-53763)

-- Fixed an issue where in some rare circumstances, after upgrading a cluster from DC/OS 1.11 to DC/OS 1.13 users were no longer able to launch tasks that use the UCR containerizer.
-(D2IQ-64507, COPS-5868)
+(D2IQ-53763, COPS-5830)

+- Fixed an issue where image pull in UCR was not working for nvcr.io (missing 'service'/'scope' parameters).
+(D2IQ-63303, COPS-5804)

+- Fixed situation where application on MoM always waiting because the master does not allocate valid offers to framework.
+(D2IQ-62519, COPS-5725)

+- DC/OS Admin Router now allows large packages of files, up to 32GB, to be uploaded to the Package Registry.
+(D2IQ-61233, COPS-5615)

+- Modified pre-flight check to use filesystem mount name instead of filesystem device name.
+(D2IQ-59406)

+- Fixed an issue where an agent marked a Task as FAILED immediately after marking it as FINISHED (D2IQ-62454, COPS-4995)

 # Marathon